Guide to starting school or moving up to junior school

 Many children with special educational needs go to a local school and are provided with extra support.

 There are also special schools which support children with particular needs.
-If your child has, or you expect them to have, an Education, Health & Care Plan (EHCP), you should contact:
+If your child has, or you expect them to have, an Education, Health & Care Plan (EHCP), you should email the Special Educational Needs Team:

-Most parents of children with an EHCP or Statement will know about their child’s primary school place before April 2024.
+Most families of children with an EHCP will know about their child’s primary school place before National Offer Day in April 2025.

 School Admissions Code and scheme